hamid1ganeh/go-challenge/README.md

 ```bash
 make deploy
 ```
-After  uploaded you'r porject on aws lambda service successfully you will recived 2 Endpoint and you can send you'r http request to them.
+After  uploaded you'r porject on aws lambda service successfully you will recive 2 Endpoint and you can send you'r http request to them.

 ## Usage/Examples